 There are more than 170 currencies traded on the global forex market.
 However, the most traded currency pair is the Fiber, accounting for 24% of trades in 2019 alone.
 It has seen an increase from the 23.1% in 2016 and seems to be rising still.
 That is to be expected of the two largest economies in the world.
 The USD is the world’s leading currency.
 At the same time, the size of the EU’s economy positions the Euro above the rest in terms of trade balances.
 This results in the Euro being the world’s alternative reserve currency.

-For beginner and experienced traders alike, the Fiber is the most alluring currency pair.
 Its spread is the lowest and it is comparatively easy to map out on a chart with technical analysis.
 Volatility-wise, due to the enormous price swings at times, it can bring large gains to those who know how to read the factors affecting it.
 Such are the decisions that central banks take (US Federal Reserve and European Central Bank), GDP growth and consumer inflation, as well as geo-political uncertainties.

-The Fiber is also suitable with the support and resistance strategy.
 Reading the currency is entirely possible in order to predict how the price may change.
 However, the occasional tight range it gets stuck in is something to be mindful of.
 Nevertheless, with patience, breakouts can allow you to reel in more than reasonable amounts of profit, provided that you are able to see where the USD/EUR is about to swing to.
 However, the same rule applies to losses as well.

 USD/JPY – Ninja